mvrzan/flex-agent-did-extensions/ReadMe.md

 ## ToDo List

-#### Convert to functional components

-This version of the plugin is built using React class-based components.
-In order to follow more modern React development practices, this plugin should be converted to functional components.

 #### Implement pagination

 Right now, all of the Sync map items are listed on the single page which makes for a poor user experience.